Check Oumar Diakité: Early life

 Born in Montreuil, Seine-Saint-Denis, Diakité went to several Francilian clubs, such as Choisy-le-Roi, Créteil and Montrouge FC92, before joining Paris FC in the summer of 2019.

 Club career

 Diakité made his professional debut for Paris FC on the 21 November 2020, coming on as a half-time substitute against AJ Auxerre, as Paris FC, the then leaders of Ligue 2, where already down 3–0, eventually losing the game with that score.

 He got his first debut a few weeks later against Clermont Foot, then ending the year with another debut in the 3–2 win against USL Dunkerque on the 22 December 2020.

+In August 2023, Diakité signed for TFF First League club Adanaspor on a three-year deal.

 Personal life

 Born in France, Diakité is of Malian descent.